 While there are many pet insurance bands available such as: PetSecure, Woolworths, Bupa and many more.
-All of these brands are underwritten by two pet insurance companies, these are Petsure underwritten by Holland insurance company, and PetPlan underwritten by Allianz insurance company.
+All of these brands are underwritten by two insurance companies, these are The Hollard Insurance company, and Allianz Insurance company.

 Across all of the pet insurance brands, there are basically three types of pet insurance product types available.

 • Accident only.
 This type covers accidents only, not illness, and is subject to the usual benefit limitations.